KacperMalachowski/bingo-app/README.md

-# 🎯 Bingo Game
+# 🎯 Meeting Fun Bingo

-A modern, interactive bingo game built with HTML, CSS, and JavaScript.
-Play bingo in your browser with automatic number calling, local storage for game persistence, and beautiful responsive design.
+A modern, interactive meeting bingo game built with HTML, CSS, and JavaScript.
+Perfect for virtual meetings, conferences, or any group events.
+Click phrases directly on your bingo card when they happen!

 ## ✨ Features

-- **Interactive 5×5 Bingo Board**: Classic bingo gameplay with B-I-N-G-O columns
+- **Interactive 5×5 Bingo Board**: Click phrases directly when they happen during your meeting
-- **Automatic Number Calling**: Random number generation following standard bingo rules
-- **Smart Cell Marking**: Automatically marks called numbers on your card
+- **Meeting-Optimized Gameplay**: No need to "call" numbers - just click when you hear/see phrases
+- **Smart Phrase Management**: Exactly 24 custom phrases plus FREE center square
+- **Multiple Themed Presets**: Ready-to-use phrase sets for different scenarios
 - **Win Detection**: Automatic detection of winning patterns (rows, columns, diagonals)
 - **Local Storage**: Game state and statistics are saved locally
 - **Game Statistics**: Track games played, games won, and win rate
 - **Responsive Design**: Works perfectly on desktop and mobile devices
-- **Modern UI**: Beautiful gradient design with smooth animations
+- **Modern UI**: Beautiful gradient design optimized for meeting environments

 ## 🎮 How to Play

-1. Click **"New Game"** to start a fresh bingo game
+1. Click **"New Game"** to start a fresh bingo card with 24 random phrases
-2. Click **"Call Number"** to draw a random number
-3. Numbers on your card that match called numbers are automatically marked
-4. You can also manually click cells to mark them (only if the number has been called)
+2. **During your meeting/event**: Click phrases on the bingo card when they happen
-5. Get 5 in a row (horizontally, vertically, or diagonally) to win!
+3. **Get 5 in a row** (horizontally, vertically, or diagonally) to win!
-6. The center square is always marked as "FREE"
+4. The center square is always marked as "FREE"
+5. Click **"Customize Phrases"** to create your own themed bingo cards

+## 🎯 Perfect For

+- **Virtual Meetings**: Make boring meetings fun with meeting-specific phrases
+- **Conferences**: Create engagement during presentations
+- **Movie Nights**: Use movie bingo preset for film watching parties
+- **Online Classes**: Educational bingo for student engagement
+- **Team Building**: Custom phrases for your organization's culture

 ## 🚀 GitHub Pages Deployment